Flcmte/crypto/README.md

 * Arbitrage monitoring between Bittrex, Binance and Kraken
 * Pagination of trades from any market on Kraken and storage to MongoDB instance
 * Balance aggregation
-* Google Sheets as a web UI, using it´s full power to personalize the assets management tool
+* Google Sheets as a web UI, using its full power to personalize the assets management tool

 ### Prerequisites
 Dedicated server with: